Sr Maria Malgorzata Banas, Servant of God

-Shortly before her 21st birthday, Ludwika Banas, entered the Congregation of the Sisters of the Holy Family of Nazareth.
-Ludwika, born April 10, 1896, in Klecza Dolna near Wadowice, Poland, had worked with the Sisters at a hospital in Wadowice.
-At the time of her entrance into the novitiate, she received the name, Maria Malgorzata.
-When she professed her final vows, as is the custom in the Congregation, Sister Malgorzata added to her name the mystery of the Sacred Heart of Jesus in Agony in the Garden.
+Ludwika Banas was born on April 10, 1896, near Wadowice in Poland.
+She worked with the Sisters of the Holy Family of Nazareth in Wadowice before entering the congregation shortly before her 21st birthday, receiving the name Malgorzata.
+When she professed her final vows, as is custom in our Congregation, Sr Malgorzata added to her name the mystery of the Heart of Jesus in Agony in the Garden.

-During the years of Communism in Nowogrodek, Sister lived in the tiny sacristy of the Fara, and she continued to prepare children for the sacraments.
-When the parish priest was in hiding for his own safety, Sr. Malgorzata maintained the presence of the Blessed Sacrament in the church, and helped keep the peoples’ faith alive.
-The townspeople referred to her as the Guardian of the Tabernacle.
+With the help of the local townspeople, Sr Malgorzata discovered the Sisters’ grave in the woods and committed herself to its care and protection until the bodies of the Sisters could be brought to the Fara for a proper burial.
+During the Communist period, Sister lived in the Fara’s sacristy and continued to prepare children for the sacraments.
+When the parish priest went into hiding for his own safety, Sr Malgorzata maintained the presence of the Blessed Sacrament in the church and helped keep the faith of the townspeople alive.

 Sr Malgorzata died on April 26, 1966.
 Her cause for Beatification as a spiritual martyr began on February 19, 2003.